Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_0/3_functions.md

 ## I. Why functions?

-A functions is a block of code that performs a task or calculates a value.
+A **function** is a block of code that performs a task or calculates a value.
 This block of code is referred to by a name (e.g. `background()`).
 Functions are important in computer science for:

 1. making code easier to read and understand
 2. preventing code repetition